I welcome the Minister of State at the Department of Finance, Deputy Sean Fleming, to the House and congratulate him on his well-deserved appointment.

 I wish to put on record that previous schemes financed by the Commission borrowing on capital markets came with damaging conditions attached.
 We know the Commission has form in this area.
 It has insisted on increases to the pension age or cuts to public spending.
 One of the strings attached the last time was the European Financial Stabilisation Mechanism.
 We must ensure that we never return to the austerity policies of the past.
 I welcome Fine Gael's apparent conversion to Keynesian economics.

-Section 3 of the Bill allows the State to enter the SURE guarantee, with the Minister granted any powers required to perform the State's obligations under the scheme.
+Section 3 of the Bill allows the State to enter the SURE guarantee, with the Minister granted any power required to perform the State's obligations under the scheme.
 Under the agreement provided for in Schedule 1, the State will contribute more than €483 million to avail of loans under SURE.
 These loans are targeted to assist member states in financing sudden increases in spending caused by the pandemic, in particular spending on short-time work schemes such as the temporary Covid-19 wage subsidy scheme.
 I ask the Minister of State to clarify the total value of the loans our contribution would entitle us to access and the exact criteria for use of funds accessed under the loans.

 Under section 4, contributions in excess of €483 million will be paid out of the Central Fund under the terms of the SURE agreement.
 I would ask the Minister of State to address a number of issues in this regard in due course.
 I ask him to outline the expected schedule of payments, their value, when they will be made under the provisions of the agreement and the expected schedule of loans to be drawn down under the scheme.